open-telemetry/opentelemetry-collector-contrib/processor/exceptionmetricsprocessor/README.md

 | Supported pipeline types | traces        |
 | Distributions            | [contrib]     |

-Extract metrics from collected exceptions from spans.
+Extract metrics from [recorded exceptions](https://opentelemetry.io/docs/reference/specification/trace/semantic_conventions/exceptions/) from spans.

 Each metric will have _at least_ the following dimensions because they are common across all spans:
 - Service name